Swee Touch Nee

 Swee-Touch-Nee Tea is a brand of orange pekoe black tea founded in approximately 1880 by the now-dissolved Consolidated Tea Company Inc, one of the oldest Jewish companies in America.

-Swee-Touch-Nee Tea derives its name from the loose Russian transliteration of “tsvetochnyy chay” which translates to "flowery tea."
+Swee-Touch-Nee Tea derives its name from the loose Russian transliteration of "tsvetochnyy chay", which translates to "flowery tea."
 On older tins, the name was written in Cyrillic (Цвѣточный Чай) with the transliteration/translation "Zvetouchny Tea."

 History

-Swee-Touch-Nee Tea was established in approximately 1880 by Samuel Zechnowitz (1865-1942) a Jewish merchant from Nyasvizh, Belarus and a founding member of The Forward.
-Fleeing antisemitism in the Russian Empire, Zechnowitz immigrated to New York in the early 1880s and settled in Brooklyn, New York.
-The tea company, then in its infancy, arrived with him.
+Swee-Touch-Nee Tea was established in approximately 1880 by Samuel Zechnowitz (1865-1942) a Jewish merchant from Minsk, and a founding member of The Forward.
+Fleeing antisemitism in the Russian Empire, Zechnowitz immigrated to New York in the 1880s and opened a tea shop on the Lower East Side.
+The company, then in its infancy in the form of several selected tea blends, arrived with him.

 The Consolidated Tea Company was formed in 1911 to take over the Columbia Tea Co.
-Consolidated imported and packaged tea, which included the Swee-Touch-Nee brand.
-An article in the Jewish Daily Forward dated February 25, 1931 describes the Consolidated Tea Company as "the oldest Jewish company in America."
+Consolidated imported and packaged tea, which included, the Swee-Touch-Nee blend.
+An advertisement in the Jewish Daily Forward dated February 25, 1931 describes the Consolidated Tea Company as "the oldest Jewish company in America."

 Upon his death in 1942, Samuel Zechnowitz’s nephew Jacob Zechnowitz (1886-1965) became president of the company.
 In 1966, The Consolidated Tea Company moved from its original headquarters in Brooklyn to Lynbrook, NY, where it continued to be a family-owned and operated business for a further 50 years.
-In 2015, The Consolidated Tea Company was dissolved and the Swee-Touch-Nee Tea brand was purchased by another company.
+In 2015, The Consolidated Tea Company was dissolved and the Swee-Touch-Nee Tea brand was purchased by Eastern Tea.

 The Consolidated Tea Company previously produced a variety of discontinued Swee-Touch-Nee Tea products including: Green tea, flavored iced teas, powdered iced tea mix, hot cocoa, and an assortment of flavored tea bags.